megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 :code:`public class CustomBox extends AbstractNoncedBox<PublicKey25519Proposition, CustomBoxData, CustomBoxBox>`

 As a parameters for **AbstractNoncedBox** three template parameters shall be provided:
-:code:`P extends Proposition`- Proposition type for the box, for common purposes PublicKey25519Proposition could be used as it used in regular boxes BD extends AbstractNoncedBoxData<P, B, BD> -- Definition of type for Box Data which contains all custom data for new custom box
+``P extends Proposition``- Proposition type for the box, for common purposes PublicKey25519Proposition could be used as it used in regular boxes ``BD extends AbstractNoncedBoxData<P, B, BD>`` -- Definition of type for Box Data which contains all custom data for new custom box
-B extends AbstractNoncedBox<P, BD, B> -- Definition of type for Box itself, required for description inside of new Custom Box data.
+``B extends AbstractNoncedBox<P, BD, B>`` -- Definition of type for Box itself, required for description inside of new Custom Box data.

 The Custom Box itself require implementation of next functionality:

   1. Serialization definition

-    * Box itself shall provide the way to be serialized into bytes, thus function public byte[] bytes() shall be implemented
+    * Box itself shall provide the way to be serialized into bytes, thus method ``public byte[] bytes()`` shall be implemented
-    * Function public static CarBox parseBytes(byte[] bytes) for creation of a new Car Box object from bytes,
+    * Method ``public static CarBox parseBytes(byte[] bytes)`` for creation of a new Car Box object from bytes,
-    * Providing box type id by implementation of function  public byte boxTypeId() which return custom box type id.
-And, finally, proper serializer for the Custom Box shall be returned by implementation of function public BoxSerializer serializer()
+    * Providing box type id by implementation of method ``public byte boxTypeId()`` which return custom box type id.
+And, finally, proper serializer for the Custom Box shall be returned by implementation of method ``public BoxSerializer serializer()``

 Custom Box Serializer Class
 ###########################

-SDK provide base class for Custom Box Serializer BoxSerializer<B extends Box> where B is type of serialized Custom Box So creation of Custom Box Serializer can be done in next way: public class CustomBoxSerializer implements NoncedBoxSerializer<CustomBox>
+SDK provides base class for ``Custom Box Serializer BoxSerializer<B extends Box>`` where B is type of serialized Custom Box So creation of **Custom Box Serializer** can be done in next way:
-That new Custom Box Serializer require next:
+ ``public class CustomBoxSerializer implements NoncedBoxSerializer<CustomBox>`` The new Custom Box Serializer requires the following:

-  1. Definition of function for writing Custom Box into the Scorex Writer by implementation of public void serialize(CustomBox box, Writer writer)function.
+  1. Definition of method for writing Custom Box into the Scorex Writer by implementation of public void serialize(CustomBox box, Writer writer)method.
-  2. Definition of function for reading Custom Box from Scorex Reader by implementation of function public CustomBox parse(Reader reader)
+  2. Definition of method for reading Custom Box from Scorex Reader by implementation of method public CustomBox parse(Reader reader)
   3. Class shall be converted to singleton, for example it could be done in next way:

     ::